-2.15 FULL RESTORE TO FACTORY DEFAULT SETTINGS
+2.16 FULL RESTORE TO FACTORY DEFAULT SETTINGS

-Pressing all four front panel pushbutton switches simultaneously and continuously for five (5) seconds resets the detector and restores all the factory default settings.
+Pressing all four front panel pushbutton switches simultaneously and continuously for five (5) seconds restores all factory default settings.
 The countdown of the five second period is displayed on the LCD.
-Releasing any of the switches before the countdown ends aborts the Full Restore operation.
-(See Default Settings).
-NOTE: A factory default reset will clear any previously mapped output(s).
+Releasing any or all of the switches before the countdown ends aborts the full restore operation.
+(See Section 3.5 for default settings).
+Refer to Section 5.0 for details.
+Caution: Restoring the factory default settings will clear all previously programmed settings including any mapped output(s).

-2.16 DIAGNOSTIC FEATURES ACTIVATION
+2.17 DIAGNOSTIC FEATURES ACTIVATION

-When the detector is operating in normal mode, pressing either the \blacktriangle (UP) or \blacktriangledown (DOWN) pushbutton will temporarily activate Option 1 (Loop Inductance Display) and Option 2 (Loop Inductance $-\Delta L/L$ Display) for all loop inputs and Option 6 (Audible Detect Signal) for the loop input indicated in the lower portion of the LCD.
+When the detector is operating in normal mode, pressing either the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton will temporarily activate Option 1 (Loop Inductance Display) and Option 2 (Loop Inductance $-\Delta L/L$ Display) for all loop inputs and Option 6 (Audible Detect Signal) for the loop input indicated in the lower portion of the LCD.
 All three of these diagnostic options will remain active for 15 minutes.